ihhub/penguinV/API_description.md

 ## Namespaces
 **Bitmap_Image**
-Declares a template class for BITMAP images and concrete classes:
+Declares a class for BITMAP images:
-- ***Image*** - a gray-scale bitmap image (a main class is in most of image processing functions).
-If the type of image in this description is not implicitly specified then it is a gray-scale image.
+- ***Image*** - a bitmap image with default number of colors as 1 (gray-scale image).
+If the the number of color channels in this description is not implicitly specified then it is a 1 (gray-scale image).
-- ***ColorImage*** - a RGB (colour) bitmap image.

 **Bitmap_Operation**
-Declares classes to load, save and store raw data of BITMAP images:
+Contains functions to load and save BITMAP images.
-- ***BitmapRawImage*** - a class for raw data storage for bitmap images.
-- ***RawImageTemplate*** - a template class for raw data storage of any image type.

 **Blob_Detection**
 Contains structures and classes related to blob detection methods: